Conveyor belt for agriculture

 Conveyor belts for agriculture are continuous transport equipment used in agricultural production, primarily for transporting bulk or packaged materials such as grains, vegetables, fruit, potatoes, sugar beets, corn, rice, and seeds.
 These materials are often fragile, easily damaged, and vary in size and weight.
 Therefore, conveyor belt design must balance flexibility and load-bearing capacity.
 They are used in harvesting, sorting, cleaning, packaging, warehousing, and loading, significantly advancing agricultural mechanization and automation.
 Common types include fixed, mobile, telescopic, inclined, and belt-and-roller combinations.
 Conveyor distances can range from a few meters to hundreds of meters, depending on farm size and operating environment.
 Prices vary depending on length, belt width, material, and features, generally ranging from $800 to $5,000.
 High-end equipment equipped with automatic speed regulation or food-grade belts can cost $8,000 to $15,000.

-Structural Design of Conveyor Belts for Agriculture
+Structural Design of Conveyor Belt for Agriculture

 The structural design of a conveyor belt for agriculture typically includes a frame, transmission, drive rollers, driven rollers, tensioning device, conveyor belt body, and cleaning device.
 The frame is typically constructed of carbon steel or stainless steel, ensuring both strength and rust resistance.
 Conveyor belts are generally flat, but can also be designed with corrugated sidewalls or cross-plates to prevent material from slipping, depending on crop needs.
 The drive system consists of a motor, reducer, and coupling to ensure stable power output.
 To accommodate the proneness of agricultural products to dirt and juice, conveyor belt surfaces are often designed to be wear-resistant, waterproof, and non-slip.
 Cleaners and flushing lines are also installed at key locations for easy maintenance and sanitation.
 Some high-end equipment also features automatic speed regulation and angle adjustment mechanisms, ensuring efficient operation in various harvesting and storage scenarios.